BU-Spark/se-district-4-app/README.md

 ## Getting Started
 To get started with the D4 Dashboard, you'll need to have [node.js](https://nodejs.org/) and the [Firebase CLI](https://firebase.google.com/docs/cli) installed on your machine.
 Once you've cloned this repository to your local machine, navigate to the project directory and run `npm install` to install all necessary dependencies.

 To start the app in development mode, run `npm start`.
 This will launch the app in your default browser, where you can begin using it.

+or

+npm run dev

 ## Setting Up Your `.env` File in Strapi